ImTiara/CVRMods/README.md

 The transparency & positions can be customizable to your likings!

 # _DynamicPlates_
-- DynamicPlates changes the behaviour of how nameplates work such as scaling based on distance & position based on the head instead of the hip.
+- DynamicPlates changes the nameplate behaviour such as scaling based on distance & position based on the head instead of the hip.